Configuring OAuth Profiles for Management Access to Event Broker Services

 Configuring OAuth Profiles for Role-Based Authentication for an Event Broker Service

-You can configure event broker services to authenticate connecting users through your OAuth identity provider (IdP).
-You do this by creating OAuth profiles on the event broker service.
+You can configure event broker services to authenticate connecting users through your OAuth identity provider (IdP) by creating OAuth profiles on the event broker service.
 The OAuth profile contains information the event broker service requires to enable single sign-on through your IdP.
 You can map existing roles in PubSub+ Cloud through the OAuth profiles to custom roles in your IdP, providing role-based permissions to authenticated users.
 Role-based mappings allow you to provide direct access to the event broker service while restricting permissions to roles assigned through your (IdP) configuration.

 1. Creating an OAuth Profile on the Event Broker Service